blakewilsonquantinuum/lambeq-public/docs/use-cases.rst

    - As a faithful approximation of an actual quantum run
    - When the available actual quantum machines are still small for the kind of experiment you have in mind

 When a faithful approximation of a quantum run is needed, one should use a proper shot-based simulation, optionally including a noise model that is appropriate for the specific kind of quantum hardware.
 In fact, a noisy shot-based simulation is as close as we could get to an actual quantum run.
-For example, in order to run an architecture-aware simulation on an IBM machine, we could use a :py:class:`.TketModel` initialised with a :term:`qiskit` noise model:
+For example, in order to run an architecture-aware simulation on an IBM machine, we could use a :py:class:`.TketModel` initialised with a :term:`Qiskit` noise model:

 .. code-block:: python